5 Best Programming Language to Learn in 2016

 With lots of programming languages available in today’s world, it is quite a hard and confusing decision to choose the best programming language.
 Especially, for beginners, it could be a hard and a daunting task to go through all the different programming languages and select one to start with which would suit them.

-There are tons of programming languages available in today’s market and each programming language has its own particular benefits and drawbacks which you should be well aware of.
+There are tonnes of programming languages available in today’s market and each programming language has its own particular benefits and drawbacks which you should be well aware of.
 You also need to take account a lot of things before choosing which programming language to learn.
 You should always check which languages are on top trending lists in the market today.
 This is surely the best way to decide between the programming languages to learn.
 To lower your confusion of going through all those programming languages, we are here to help you choose the right programming language that is not only trending but also easier to learn and will suit you.

 PHP was created by a Canadian programmer Rasmus Lerdorf in 1994 to be a set of tools to maintain his personal home page(PHP).
 But, later on, it became a new programming language and today, it is one of the most widely used programming languages in the world.
 Some of the incredibly powerful websites like Facebook and Yahoo! can be created by using PHP.
 Isn’t it great?
 This awesome programming language is well suited for those who have high interest in web development or web design.